ArashST79/Dockerized_CRUD/README.md

 # Intro to Project
 In this experiment, we are creating a simple CRUD service using the Flask framework, PostgreSQL database, and Nginx for load balancing.
-The target project is a name retrieval app that includes a database with a table having two columns: id and user_name.
+The target project is a name retrieval app that includes a database with a table having two columns: id and name.

 # Docker File
 this is a docker file for the flaskapp with python.
 It's the main code for handling the requests